cityofcapetown/ds_code_challenge/README.md

 Feel free to use any other data you can find in the public domain.

+**The final output of the execution of your code should be a self contained `html` file or executed `ipynb` file that is your report.**

+A statistically minded layperson should be able to read this report and follow your analysis without guidance.

 ### If you are interviewing for a Data Analyst role

 In the `data` directory you will find a file called `data/sr_sal.csv`.
 It contains 36 months of service request data, where each row is a service request.
 The column titled 'SAL' contains the name of the Census 2011 Small Area that the particular request falls under.

 1. Provide a visual answer to the question "which areas and request types should Electricity concentrate on to reduce the overall volume of their requests".
 You may use Jupyter, Rstudio, Excel, PowerBI or Tableau.
 2. Provide a working prototype dashboard for monitoring progress in reducing Electricity service request volume per area and per type.

+**The final output of the execution of your code should be a self contained `html` file ,executed `ipynb` file, Excel document with appropriate formatting and pivot tables, or PowerBI file.**

+An Executive-level person should be able to read this report and follow your analysis without guidance.

 ### If you are interviewing for a Data Engineer role